Take today for instance – I encountered 3 “blind” drivers on my way to work today

-I saw an old Proton coming out from a residential area.
-Moving very slowly, the car was blocked by a Perodua Myvi and both moved to the second lane.
-The driver probably anxious to move ahead of this slower moving Myvi suddenly moved to the fast lane, completely oblivious to a speeding black Perdana on the fast lane.
+I saw an old Proton coming out from a residential area and moving very slowly.
+The car was blocked by a Perodua Myvi and both moved to the second lane.
+The driver probably anxious to move ahead of this slower-moving Myvi suddenly moved to the fast lane, completely oblivious and blind to a speeding black Perdana on the fast lane.

-By now there was a heavy traffic on the second lane so I decided to speed up and try to move back to the second lane when I have the chance.
-As I was speeding and managed to ‘leave’ the fast approaching car at a good distance, up in front I saw my opportunity to move back to the slower lane.
+By now there was heavy traffic on the second lane so I decided to speed up and try to move back to the second lane when I have the chance.
+As I was speeding and managed to ‘leave’ the fast-approaching car at a good distance, up in front I saw my opportunity to move back to the slower lane.

 This was the time, I counted my luck of changing my whole braking system to a much better one.
 I slammed on the brakes and the whole four disc brake pads went into action very beautifully.
 The car did not lock but very firmly slowed down.
-I “horned” the idiot at front but nothing happens.
+I “horned” the idiot at the front but nothing happens.

 As before, she just looked straight in front and never turns her head to notice my car.
 I slowed down just a fraction of a second so that I pass her very, very closely (without actually hitting her).
 I gathered she did not notice this as she continued to walk.